thsandfuchs/teched2025-XP2642/README.md

 - AThe session content is delivered exclusively on the SAP-Samples github, and many excercises have been implemented as CI/CD [Github Actions worflows](https://docs.github.com/en/actions/get-started/understand-github-actions) (GHA).
 - With this, there is no need to provide kubernetes and/or btp credentials when using theese [github actions](https://docs.github.com/en/actions/concepts/security/openid-connect#benefits-of-using-oidc).
   - ✅ The Github Action workflows acting as the [OIDC provider](https://docs.github.com/en/actions/concepts/security/openid-connect).
-  - ✅ All the kubernetets environments in the landscape come with the pre-configured OIDC applications.
+  - ✅ All the kubernetets environments in the landscape are configure to trust GitHub’s token identity provider.
+They come with the pre-configured OIDC applications leveraging the built-in OIDC shoot extension.
   - ✅ SAP Cloud Identity Services acting as a platform IDP on the BTP side of the house has been federated with the Github actions OIDC Provider
   - ✅ As a result, the very short-lived [credentials](https://docs.github.com/en/actions/concepts/security/openid-connect#understanding-the-oidc-token) are being fetched and rotated automatically on the behalf of the repository user for both kubernetes and btp platform operations.

 - The good news is you may run the GHA-based exercises directly from any browser from your forked repository on the provided teched laptop.

-- Take time to inspect the results of the built-in automations.
+- Run and take time to inspect the results of the built-in automations.
 Ask questions.
-And if you feel like, go ahead and create your own automation variants as well.
+And if you feel like, go ahead and create your own variants as well.
 - The recommendation is, however, to go with the flow of the exercises, inspect the results, ask questions and leave the rest for the homework.

-- For all other exercises which may require a terminal usage the best is to use a built-in VSCode terminal window.
+- For all other exercises which may require a terminal use, the best is to use a built-in VSCode terminal window.

 - As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components, for instance:
    - SAP Cloud Identity Services (SAP IAS),